CSerxy/IdentifyShifts/README.md

-# IdentifyShifts
+# Identify Shifts of Word Semantics through Bayesian Surprise
-The official implementation of the SIGIR'18 paper "Identify Shifts of Word Semantics through Bayesian Surprise"
+This is the official implementation of the SIGIR'18 paper "Identify Shifts of Word Semantics through Bayesian Surprise"

 ----
 	The first thing is get the useful information we need from the original dataset.